jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

     ## # … with 229 more rows
     ## # ℹ Use `print(n = ...)` to see more rows

-To show this, let’s link preferred HPO terms to a disorder name such as, “Autosomal recessive complex spastic paraplegia due to Kennedy pathway dysfunction”, which had the “Disease” disorder type with obligate or 100% HPO frequency.
+To show this, let’s link preferred HPO terms to a disorder name such as this one, “Autosomal recessive complex spastic paraplegia due to Kennedy pathway dysfunction”, which had the “Disease” disorder type with obligate or 100% HPO frequency.

 ``` r
 df %>%